plone/training/mastering-plone/volto_actions.rst

 This additional code snippet of our `Voting` component displays a delete button with a label depending of the to be incremented component state `stateClearVotes`.

-The `stateClearVotes`component state is defined as value / accessor pair like this:
+The ``stateClearVotes`` component state is defined as a value / accessor pair like this:

 .. code-block:: jsx